Raciti/Coin-Detection_Whit_FASTERRCNN-RESNET50-FPN/README.md

 ******
 ## Tecnologies
-<p>The following two technologies were mainly used for the realisation of the project:
+<p>The following two technologies were mainly used for the implementation of the project:
   <ul>
     <li>
       <b> Segment Anything Model (Sam) </b> is a promptable segmentation system with zero-shot generalization to unfamiliar objects and images, without the need for additional training.